syncfusion-content/maui-docs/MAUI/DateTime-Slider/labels.md

 # Labels in .NET MAUI DateTime Slider (SfDateTimeSlider)

-This section explains about how to add the labels in the date-time slider.
+This section explains about how to add the labels in the DateTime Slider.

 ## Show labels